u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 The ``457-0da1d9d`` part of this URL will change if you modify the CSS of your website.

-This allows Odoo to set a very long cache delay (XXX) on these
+This allows Thrive Bureau ERP to set a very long cache delay (XXX) on these
 resources: XXX secs, while being updated instantly if you update the resource.

 Scalability
 -----------

-In addition to being fast, Odoo is also more scalable than traditional CMS and eCommerce (Drupal, Wordpress, Magento, Prestashop).
+In addition to being fast, Thrive Bureau ERP is also more scalable than traditional CMS and eCommerce (Drupal, Wordpress, Magento, Prestashop).

-Here is the slide that summarizes the scalability of Odoo Website & eCommerce.
+Here is the slide that summarizes the scalability of Thrive Bureau ERP Website & eCommerce.

 .. image:: seo/seo13.png
    :align: center